alexames/progress-and-poverty/Book 5/Chapter 2.md

 all peoples, the possession of land is the base of aristocracy, the foundation of great fortunes, the source of power.
 As said the Brahmins, ages ago—

-“To whomsoever the soil at any time belongs, to him belong the fruits of it.
+> To whomsoever the soil at any time belongs, to him belong the fruits of it.
-White parasols and elephants mad with pride are the flowers of a grant of land.”
+> White parasols and elephants mad with pride are the flowers of a grant of
+> land.